 The District designates the individual(s), position(s), or unit(s) identified below as responsible for coordinating the District's response to complaints and for complying with state and federal civil rights laws.
-The individual(s), position(s), or unit(s) also serve as the compliance officer(s) specified in AR 5145.3 - Nondiscrimination/Harassment responsible for handling complaints regarding unlawful discrimination (such as discriminatory harassment, intimidation, or bullying).
+The individual(s), position(s), or unit(s) also serve as the compliance officer(s) specified in AR 5145.3 - Nondiscrimination/Harassment responsible for handling complaints regarding unlawful discrimination harassment, intimidation, or bullying.
+And in AR 5145.7 - Sexual Harassment for handling complaints regarding sexual harassment.
 The compliance officer(s) shall receive and coordinate the investigation of complaints and shall ensure District compliance with law.